 It represents a major step towards providing the best possible network services for Suffolk.
 It's expected to meet our growing demand for bandwidth for the next 20 years.

 The Suffolk Cloud Network is a partnership between Suffolk County Council and other public sector organisations.
-These organisations include:

-- all district and borough councils
+- all the district and borough councils

 - a local clinical commissioning group